Cannabis pH Range: Mastering Nutrient Uptake & Plant Health

 Nutrient Lockout Symptoms

-When pH strays outside optimal range, nutrients lock to media and shut out roots.
-Leaf yellowing, known as chlorosis, often appears first.
-Your plants may also show pinpoint brown spots and hardened leaf edges.
+When pH strays outside the optimal range, nutrients lock out.
+Leaf yellowing (chlorosis) often appears first.
+You may also see brown spots and hardened leaf edges.
 These signals tell you that magnesium or calcium failed to reach tissues.
-By identifying patterns, growers can tie symptoms to pH issues rather than blaming pests.

 Remedies for Over-acidic Media

 If roots face too much acidity, add base-building amendments to push pH up.
 In soil, garden lime works well.
-Apply in small doses and water thoroughly.
 For soilless cultures, a gentle pH up solution brings quick relief.
-Always let media settle and retest after dosing to avoid overshoot.
+If you accidentally add too much pH down and make your water too acidic, a simple fix is to empty half of the container and refill it with your high-pH tap water, which will help raise the overall pH back toward your target.

 Preventative Strategies